shamrr/rsschool-cv/cv.md

 * made up the basic layout website in HTML5 and CSS3
 * created a full-fledged site on the CSS GRID system
-* connected jquery library to the project and used it

 *****
 ## EDUCATION